 Pomegranate grows well under semi-arid conditions.
-The tree requires hot and dry climate during fruit development and ripening.
-The pomegranate tree is deciduous in areas of low winter temperature and an evergreen or partially deciduous in tropical and sub-tropical conditions.
+The tree requires a hot and dry climate during fruit development and ripening.
+The pomegranate tree is deciduous in areas of low winter temperature and evergreen or partially deciduous in tropical and sub-tropical conditions.

 #32.
 Raspberries – Rubus idaeus